lkesteloot/unsong/unsong.md

 She raised an eyebrow.

 “It’s called Sacred Kabbalistic Marriage of Minds,” I said.
 “Uh, SCABMOM.
 My friend Ana discovered it hiding in the later additions to the Gospel of John.
 A combination placebomantic-kabbalistic ritual.
 First you draw a magic circle, then you say a Name you derive from John, then you say these vows about how God is one and we are one.
-After that you can…”
+After that you can...”

 I wasn’t prepared for Sohu to start laughing.